 Every program that wishes to offer this combined training must be approved by both ABEM and ABA before residents are recruited.
 In addition, both boards, and RRCs when applicable, will review these training requirements periodically.
 Both boards must adhere to these guidelines in administering combined programs and may not alter the guidelines without the written consent of both boards.

 To be eligible for dual certification, the resident must satisfactorily complete 60 months of combined education, which must be verified by both programs’ program director and associate program director, if applicable.
-The duration of training would be increased to 72 months if the combined program involves an EM 1-4 program.
-Physicians cannot take final certifying exams in emergency medicine or anesthesiology until they have successfully completed all five (or six) years of the program.
+Physicians cannot take final certifying exams in emergency medicine or anesthesiology until they have successfully completed all five years of the program.

 Combined training in emergency medicine and anesthesiology should promote the development of physicians who are fully qualified in both specialties.
 Physicians completing this training should be competent emergency physicians and anesthesiologists, capable of professional activity in either discipline.
 The strengths of the residencies in emergency medicine and anesthesiology should complement each other to provide an optimal educational experience to trainees.

 Combined training includes components of emergency medicine programs that are independently accredited, respectively by each specialty’s RRC.
 While combined training will not be independently accredited by the RRCs and the ACGME, the continued approved accreditation status of the parent emergency medicine and anesthesiology programs is essential for the stability and continued approval of the combined training program.
 Thus, residents for combined training must not be recruited if the accreditation status of either core program is probationary or provisional.
 Proposals for combined residency training programs must be submitted to and approved by ABEM and ABA before a candidate can be accepted into joint training.